oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 the recommended way to create a connection pool.
 The use of the equivalent ``SessionPool()`` constructor is :ref:`deprecated <deprecations>`.

-The :func:`~oracledb.create_pool()` in the python-oracledb Thin mode differs from the python-oracledb Thick mode in the following ways:
+The :func:`~oracledb.create_pool()` method in the python-oracledb Thin mode differs from the python-oracledb Thick mode in the following ways:

-* Not all the parameters of the :func:`oracledb.create_pool()` method are applicable to the python-oracledb modes.
+* Not all the parameters of the :func:`oracledb.create_pool()` method are applicable to both python-oracledb modes.
 Each mode ignores unrecognized parameters.
   The parameters that are ignored in Thin mode include ``events``, ``tag``, ``matchanytag``, ``appcontext``, ``shardingkey``, ``supershardingkey``, and ``handle`` parameters.
 The parameters that are ignored in the Thick mode include